-Holy Week begins and ends with demonstrations from the Jewish people and highlights the fickleness of the people in contrast to the constancy of our Lord.
-On Palm Sunday our Lord resolves to ride into Jerusalem and expose Himself publicly, even though He realized the dangers as the Jewish religious leaders have been clamouring for His arrest, especially after the raising of Lazarus from the dead.
+Holy Week begins and ends with demonstrations from the Jewish people and highlights the fickleness of the people in contrast to the constancy of Our Lord.
+On Palm Sunday our Lord resolves to ride into Jerusalem and expose Himself publicly, even though He realised the dangers as the Jewish religious leaders have been clamouring for His arrest, especially after the raising of Lazarus from the dead.
 From the Roman Governor’s view, this was a dangerous time to keep peace and order with the impending Jewish Passover festival and the last thing the Roman authorities wanted was a riot stirred up by religious fanaticism.
 So when Christ enters Jerusalem the atmosphere is tense.

 So Palm Sunday gives us the opportunity to examine our own faithfulness to Christ.
-On this wonderful day when we process and wave our palm branches and take our palm crosses home for yet another year, it is all so easy to be caught up with the excitement of it all and get carried along by the very moving Palm Sunday liturgy.
+On this wonderful day when we process and wave our palm branches and take our palm crosses home for yet another year, it is all so easy to be caught up with the excitement of it all and be carried along by the very moving Palm Sunday liturgy.
 The test comes the next day.
 Are we prepared to stay with Our Lord in Jerusalem as the atmosphere changes towards Him?
 Do we dare to stand by Him as He faces constant conflict with the religious leaders?
 Do we love Him enough to want to bathe His weary feet?
 Do we stay with Him in prayer in the Garden?
-Are our bodies and souls drained as He dies on the Cross?
+Are our bodies and souls drained as He dies on the Cross from our devotions?
 All these encounters should be included in our cry of “Hosanna to the Son of David: Blessed is He comes in the name of the Lord” to-day.

 As well as Palm Sunday piercing our souls for faithfulness for the whole of this Holy week, it also should pierce our conscience in regards to our overall faithfulness.
 Again like Palm Sunday festivities, it is rather easy to strive towards holiness when everything seems to be going well but when the bolt out of the blue strikes, what then?
 When we have to suffer endlessly whether through physical or spiritual pain, especially if it is inflicted on us by others, what then?
 When God seems far removed from us and all is dark and despondent, what then?
 When life seems empty and aimless, what then?
 Has our faith rooted itself deeply enough to help us cope with these situations, so that they do not control us?
-Can we see such situations as growing times in holiness or better still more Christ-like?
+Can we see such situations as growing times in holiness or better still to be more Christ-like?
 Or are we fickle?
 Use this week as a growing time in faithfulness to Christ.

-As I welcome you this day with my palm branch and sing my “Hosannas”, may it be done with sincerity and in the knowledge that before I welcome you as the Risen Lord on Easter morn, my knees must watch and pray with Yours in Your agonized moments in Gethesamene, my feet must tread with Yours along the streets of Jerusalem, and my soul experience Your anguish and grief on the cross.
-Give me Your grace to follow my Lord to Calvary.
+As I welcome you this day with my palm branch and sing my “Hosannas”, may it be done with sincerity and in the knowledge that before I welcome you as the Risen Lord on Easter morn, my knees must watch and pray with Yours in Your agonised moments in Gethesamene, my feet must tread with Yours along the streets of Jerusalem, and my soul experience Your anguish and grief on the cross.
+Give me Your grace to follow You my Lord to Calvary.
 Amen.